-A couple decades ago businesses were a lot less vulnerable to the impacts of negative client feedback.
-Back then if someone was upset with their service provider they would often call, express their concerns, and if the issue wasn’t resolved, verbally tell their friends and family about their bad experience.
+A couple of decades ago businesses were a lot less vulnerable to the impacts of negative client feedback.
+Back then if someone was upset with their service provider, they would often call, express their concerns, and if the issue wasn’t resolved, verbally tell their friends and family about their bad experience.
 This had a negative impact on their bottom line, no doubt.
 But the negative sentiment was generally contained within the direct network of the disgruntled client and would diminish over time.
 Those were the good ol’ days.
 Anymore, with the whole internet, social media, and online review thing, negative word of mouth travels much quicker and lingers much longer.

 But it’s not all bad.
 The same technology also offers opportunities to prevent, confront, and even spin negative feedback to your advantage.
-This requires business owners to implement the processes and tools necessary for them to effectively recognize and respond to issues before they able to fester.
+This requires business owners to implement the processes and tools necessary for them to effectively recognize and respond to issues before they are able to fester.

 Make it easy to contact you

 A common factor contributing to negative sentiment is a client’s inability to get in touch with their insurance agent, veterinarian, dentist, or really any company that provides a service.
-This disconnect serves as a catalyst to even the most routine service related issues.
+This disconnect serves as a catalyst to even the most routine service-related issues.
 A client may experience a minor incident with their account, but when they’re unable to reach their provider for a resolution it adds to the frustration.
 This can be prevented by putting systems and processes in place to quickly identify and follow up with client problems.
 Some examples include:

 - Answer phone calls and return messages.
 This alone goes so far with increasing client retention as our research shows that poor communication is the number one reason clients eventually defect.